emdailey/spot/doc/manual/operation.rst

 .. image:: figures/NewWorkspace.*

 When a workspace is opened two channels will appear, "wsname"_TGTS and "wsname"_FIND.
-You will normally want to resize these channel windows to be larger than the default size.
+You may want to resize these channel windows.
 The TGTS channel (Targets Channel) is used to display a map of the sky.
 Initially it will be blank, so in the CPanel window press :doc:`siteselect`, :doc:`polarsky`, and :doc:`targetlist`.